ajung7038/ajung7038/README.md

 - Participated in the 1st SWITCH (SW/AI Alliance Start-up Contest) `2024.06.19 ~ 2024.09.06`
 - Participated in 2024 SMU Jisanhak Expo Fly Start-up Demo Day Wins Contest `2024.04.01 ~ 2024.11.28`
 - Participated in 2025 WISET Outstanding Presentation Pape `2025.10.27`
+- Participated in X-Corps plus Festival for Encouragement of the President of the Research Group `2025.11.26`

 > AWARD
 - Woongjin ThinkBig Game Development Contest `2023.06.01 ~ 2023.09.03` `(Excellence Award)`